bahrus/billboard-charts/README.md

 <script type="module" src="../billboard-charts.js"></script>
 ```

-Regardless of how it is referenced, _billboard-chart's_ JavaScript will wait until Polymer.Element is loaded before trying to extend it.

 Additionally, _billboard-chart_ depends on three external references:  d3, billboard.js, and a css file that comes with billboard.js, but which we would like the ability to customize.

-Focusing first on the css reference, this component leverages an [alternative method for importing an external css file](https://www.smashingmagazine.com/2016/12/styling-web-components-using-a-shared-style-sheet/#link-relstylesheet-in-the-shadow-dom), that doesn't rely on the deprecated(?)
-HTML Imports.
-This alternative seems to  be poised for long-lasting browser support.

 You can override this default path for the css file that "ships" with the web component, to achieve your own look and feel by referencing your customized css file.
 You can do so by using the setting shown below: